Revisiting Automatic Data Curation for Vision Foundation Models in Digital Pathology: Experiments

 In this section, we first examine whether the clusters identified by hierarchical clustering exhibit interpretable biological features.
 We then present a comprehensive benchmark of data curation and learning strategies, followed by a more detailed investigation the sensitivity of our method to its hyperpameters.\\

 \textbf{Interpretability of hierarchical clusters.} To study the interpretability of hierarchical clusters, we analyze the 1\% curated subset using T1 at level 4.
 We first conduct visual inspections of tile images in the clusters, an example of which is shown in the supplementary video.
 We then follow~\cite{zhao2023single} to quantitatively report our findings, by extracting basic statistics for handcrafted single-cell features (color intensities, textures, morphologies, spatial arrangements) and including class densities from CellViT~\cite{horst2024cellvit} and extracellular matrix descriptors.
 We observe that $\sim$50\% highest-level clusters mainly contain tiles of healthy tissues from GTEx and a few TCGA tiles without neoplastic cells, while the two largest clusters are mainly cancerous TCGA tiles with $\sim$50\% cells neoplastic or inflammatory and the remainder epithelial or connective tissue cells.

 Next, we cluster the tiles using handcrafted features by applying UMAP, followed by K-means with the same number of clusters as T1’s top level.
 The resulting clusters are then compared to those obtained from hierarchical clustering on raw embeddings using the Adjusted Rand Index (ARI).
 Our experiments show that both types of clusters match weakly with ARI scores of 7.7\% at level 4 and 5.5\% at level 3.
 Moreover, restricting the same process to specific types of handcrafted features reveals that cell colors and spatial arrangements are relatively the most discriminative factors across hierarchical clusters.
-Overall, these results suggest that while handcrafted features explain the hierarchical clusters to some extent, they do not fully capture the underlying patterns dictating this organization. \\
+Overall, these results suggest that while handcrafted features explain the hierarchical clusters to some extent, they do not fully capture the underlying patterns dictating this organization.